The modularity of Siegel's zeta functions: Siegel's zeta functions with congruence conditions

 In this section, followig M.\ Sato-Shintani~\cite{SatoShintani}, we define Siegel's zeta functions associated with $(G, \rho, V)$, and give their integral representations.
 Moreover, we calculate the singular parts of the zeta integrals.
-To treat twisted zeta functions as well, we introduce Schwartz-Bruhat functions on the set $V_{\Q}$ of $\Q$-rational points of $V$.
-We refer to Kimura~\cite{PVBook} and F.\ Sato~\cite{SatoZetaDist}.
+For this calculation, we also refer to Kimura~\cite{PVBook}.
+Furthermore, following F.\ Sato~\cite{SatoZetaDist}, we slightly generalize Siegel's zeta functions with using Schwartz-Bruhat functions on $\Q^m$ in order to treat the twisted zeta functions simultaneously.
 Let $dx$ be the measure on $GL_{m}(\R)$ defined by

 and $d\lambda$ the measure on the space $\text{Sym}_{m}(\R)$ of symmetric matrices of degree $m$ defined by

 Then we normalize a Haar measure $d^{1}g$ on the Lie group $SO(Y)_{\R}$ in such a way that the integration formula